IKSHRESTHA/ACSI-4280/CAS Case Study/README.md

-# CAS Case Study Report
+# Instructions for Writing the Case Study Report

 ## Table of Contents
 - [Introduction](#introduction)